michael-e/email_newsletter_manager/readme.md

 The Email Newsletter Manager is another big step in a strategy to make Symphony the best emailing platform of all CMSs/frameworks.
 It builds on top of:

+- The Email Template Manager (ETM) extension (used through its public API)
 - The Core Email API (which has been introduced with Symphony 2.2)
-- The Email Template Manager (ETM) extension (used through its public API)

-In short words, the Email Newsletter Manager does:
+In short words, the Email Newsletter Manager (plus the Email Template Manager) enable you to:

-- allow to define recipient groups based on sections in Symphony (with a datasource-like editor)
+- allow to define multiple recipient groups based on sections in Symphony (with a datasource-like editor)
-- allow to define senders
+- allow to define multiple senders
 - add an Email Newsletter Manager field to sections (which in itself allows to choose which recipient groups and senders should be available for this special newsletter)
 - send HTML and/or plain text emails (defined in the Email Template Manager extension)
+- flexible recipient personalization (by using filtered datasources in the templates)
+- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
 - upon sending:
 	- use a stable background process
 	- give feedback in the publish panel (and in the entry overview table)